Private Foundations and Stock Options: Navigating Investment Rules

 The Internal Revenue Service (IRS) has not explicitly addressed whether private foundations can invest in stock options.
 However, the general investment rules provide guidance that can be applied:

-Read more Can ssi recipients invest in stocks
+Read more How to invest in hand sanitizer stocks

 **1. Prudence and Diversification**